Curriculum Learning for Goal-Oriented Semantic Communications with a Common Language

-Since the environment's dynamic nature affects the observed event's transition, the speaker and listener need to interact with the environment to experience different events and descriptions, and, thus, it is apropos to use an RL approach \cite{sutton2018reinforcement} to solve problem \eqref{Equation:Optimization}.
-Note that RL is more suitable than classical stochastic optimization techniques because our transition functions are often unknown and must be learned.
-However, model-based RL cannot be used because the speaker and listener are not aware of the transition model of the events (matrices $\boldsymbol{P}$ and $\boldsymbol{\Tilde{P}}$).
-Meanwhile, traditional model-free RL methods (e.g., \cite{sutton2018reinforcement}) will not be efficient for solving our problem due to (a) the massive number of possible descriptions for each event, $2^B$, which is exponential in the number of beliefs, and (b) the task execution structure of the problem that exhibits a sparse reward signal.
+{Since the environment's dynamic nature affects the observed event's transition, the speaker and listener need to interact with the environment to experience different events and descriptions.
+We first note that classical stochastic optimization techniques cannot be used to solve (11) because they require knowing the transition functions of the system, which are unknown.
+Second, model-based RL methods also cannot be used because the speaker and listener are unaware of the transition model of the environment (matrices $\boldsymbol{P}$ and $\boldsymbol{\Tilde{P}}$) \cite{sutton2018reinforcement}.
+Finally, model-free methods will not be efficient due to the specific characteristics of our problem including (a) the massive size of action space, $2^B$, which is exponential in the number of beliefs, and (b) the task execution structure of the problem that exhibits a sparse reward signal.}